m4xx101/m4xx101/README.md

 In my spare time I do bug hunting, CTF Challenges, Write custom tools (Bash/python/Go).

-Coming to the practical Point, I like writing scripts in Bash and tools in python/golang to automate recon processes. apart from that I have total 3 years of experiance in different areas of Cyber Space.
+Coming to the practical Point, I like writing scripts in Bash and tools in python/golang to automate recon processes. apart from that I have more than 3 years of experiance in different areas of Cyber Space.
 </p>

 <br>